roman-milk/roman-milk.github.io/babysitting.md

  The lone bee became a hive of activity.
 They squirmed and wriggled and vibrated deep inside her.
 Unable to resist, her whole body took on the increased rhythm.
 She lifted her hips and squeezed her thighs then dropped down on to the bed to once again move under its insistent influence.

  "Ahhh!"
 She emitted a long wail as a probe pulsed at her clitoris.
 It pushed her over the edge for a deep orgasm.
 The orgasm lasted a glorious time spreading tendrils of heat throughout her body.
 Her toes curled and her nipples throbbed.
 As she began to calm the constant rhythm kept her on the edge.
-Report_Story #2